Global Warming Theory no 79

 100o C could be a crusual point.

-All the water on the earth turning into steam must have a significant influence on the climate.
+All the water on Earth turning into steam must have a significant influence on the climate.

 The melting point of CO2 is about -57o C.